NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/Variant_calling_reads_mapping_trusting.md

 PS: The BAM/SAM format of sequence/reads mapping is described [here](http://samtools.github.io/hts-specs/SAMv1.pdf)

 ### Summary: how to load data into IGV

+We will now use the program IGV to look at the mapping results.

 1. Loading your assembly:
 	In IGV meny select: `Genomes > Load genome from file` and choose the assembly/reference to load (`.fna`)
 2. Add the mapped reads (raw, trimmed) and the annotation file as track In IGV meny select: `File > Load from file` and choose the mapped read file (`.bam`) and the `.gff` file corresponding to the assembly/reference

-Finding annotation: in the search box (left of go) type eg. murJ.
+We can look for genes to manouvre in the genome: in the search box (left of go) type eg. murJ.
 The allows you to quickly find the gene:  Lipid II flippase MurJ,  (Locus murJ_1 and murJ_2)

-In here you can information of the color coding for [alignments in IGV](http://software.broadinstitute.org/software/igv/AlignmentData) and how to change the different color coding views.
+In here you can find information on the color coding for [alignments in IGV](http://software.broadinstitute.org/software/igv/AlignmentData) and how to change the different color coding views.

 The color coding used in the viewer is described in [IGV manual](http://software.broadinstitute.org/software/igv/AlignmentData)
 - In red: insert size that is larger than expected (possible evidence of a deletion).
 - In blue: inferred insert size that is smaller than expected (possible evidence of an insertion).
-- Mismatches bases in aliments are assigned a transparency value (proportional to the phred quality score).
+- !!Mismatches bases in aliments are assigned a transparency value (proportional to the phred quality score).
 - Transparency (white transparent box) is used for mapped reads with low mapping quality (eg. mapped at several loci).
 For more information look [here](https://software.broadinstitute.org/software/igv/AlignmentData#fileformats).

 ### Practical: Mapping approach and data noise/errors

+We will in this section have a look whether we can see the following things:
 - Sequencing errors / low quality bases
 - Adapters (not trimmed, incompletely trimmed)